HankyuJang/Predict-Daily-Bike-Rental-Ridership/README.md

 # Predict-Daily-Bike-Rental-Ridership

-This is the first project in [Deep Learning nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) at Udacity.
-Codes including data cleaning, plotting, and training were given by Udacity.
+This is the first project in [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) at Udacity.
+Codes including data cleaning, plotting, and training were provided by Udacity.

-I implemented 2 layer neural network in this project.
-I used the model to train and test on the data set.
-Here's the prediction of the bike rental from Dec 11 2012 to Dec 31 2012:
+In this project, I implemented 2 layer neural network.
+Approximately 730 days of the period was divided into training set, validation set, and test set in proportion of 30:3:1.
+Following plot shows the prediction of the bike rental from Dec 11 2012 to Dec 31 2012 from the trained neural network:

 ![final result](plots/step3_prediction.png)